jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 console.log( sum ); // 15
 ```

-can be replaced with this:
+Can be replaced with this:

 ```
 $.each( arr, function( index, value ){